Should I Become a Ticket Broker?

 There are two types of ticket brokering companies: those with a storefront and those run entirely online.
 Ticket brokers who work for a company with the storefront may have a more traditional job, interacting with people and making sales.
-A company that is set up entirely online may have an office location, but has very little (if any) face-to-face contact with its customers.
-When looking for a ticket brokering job, the candidate should examine the location's laws regarding the re-sale of tickets and the strengths he or she possess in communications and computer skills.
+A company that is set up entirely online may have an office location, but has very little, if any, face-to-face contact with its customers.
+When looking for a ticket brokering job, you should examine the location's laws regarding the re-sale of tickets and the strengths you possess in communications and computer skills.

 Yet another option for a career in ticket brokering is to found a company.
 Starting a business requires careful planning, capital and an understanding of the current laws and regulations.
 Louisiana, for instance, only allows the brokering of tickets online, while Arizona and California allow sales to happen away from the venue where the event is to take place.